 Fire-Safety System: Any mechanism or system related to the detection of a fire, the warning resulting from a fire, or the control of a fire.
-This may include sprinkler systems or other fire extinguishing systems; fire detection devices; stand-alone smoke alarms; devices that alert one to the presence of a fire, such as horns, bells, or strobe lights; smoke-control and reduction mechanisms; and fire doors and walls that reduce the spread of a fire.
+This may include sprinkler systems or extinguishing svstems: other fire fire detection devices; stand-alone smoke alarms; devices that alert one to the presence of a fire, such as horns, bells, or strobe lights; smoke-control and reduction mechanisms: and fire doors and walls that reduce the spread of a fire.